 - Buy your coverage through your state's new health insurance Marketplace, also called an Exchange

 Unfortunately, not all states are expanding Medicaid.
-If that’s the case and your income is less than $12,140, you may not be able to enroll in Medicaid or be able to get a tax credit.
+If that’s the case and your income is less than $12,760, you may not be able to get a tax credit.

 In general, you're not eligible for the tax credits if you could get coverage through a workplace.
 However, the coverage offered by your employer must be considered affordable.
-If your company offers a plan that costs more than 9.86% of your income or that does not cover at least 60% of the cost of covered benefits, you can look for a more affordable plan through your state's Marketplace and may receive tax credits to lower your costs.
+If your company offers a plan that costs more than 9.8678n through your state's Marketplace and may receive tax credits to lower your costs.

 How do I find out if I'm eligible for a tax credit?
 If I am, how do I get it?
 I need the money now.
 I can't wait to get reimbursed.